 In January 2019, each Director RSU Recipient received a grant of between 3,000 and 6,858 RSUs.
 Our non-employee directors received the Director RSUs as part of their annual compensation for service on our Board for fiscal year 2019.
 Twenty-five percent of the Director RSUs were vested on the grant date, and an additional 25% of the RSUs will vest each quarter until the RSUs are fully vested.
-The Director RSUs were granted subject to the RSU Shareholder Approval Conditions described above and represent an aggregate of 55,739 shares of our common stock, assuming vesting and other conditions are satisfied.
-See "Proposal 3.
-Approval of the Issuance of Shares of Common Stock Underlying Certain Equity Awards Made in January 2019."
+The Director RSUs were granted subject to the RSU Shareholder Approval Conditions described above and represent an aggregate of 55,739 shares of our common stock, assuming vesting and other conditions, as described above, are satisfied.